María Eugenia Duarte

-María Eugenia Duarte is a pageant titleholder, was born in Maracaibo, Venezuela on 1967.
+María Eugenia Duarte is a Venezuelan model and beauty pageant titleholder.
 She is the Miss Venezuela International titleholder for 1988, and was the official representative of Venezuela to the Miss International 1988 pageant held in Gifu, Japan, on June 17, 1988.

 Duarte competed in the national beauty pageant Miss Venezuela 1988 and obtained the title of Miss Venezuela International.
 She represented the Guajira Peninsula.